Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first line #!/bin/bash to tell terminal my code is bash script on second line "tail -n 1 iacta >> iacta" to duplicates the last line of the file

+10. No more javascript
+first line #!/bin/bash to tell terminal my code is bash script on second line "find . -name \*.js -type f -delete" to delete every file with js extension